4d/docs/website/translated_docs/pt/Concepts/dt_object.md

 Cada valor de propriedade acessado através da notação de objeto é considerado uma expressão.
 You can use such values wherever 4D expressions are expected:

-- in 4D code, either written in the methods (Method editor) or externalized (formulas, 4D tags files processed by `PROCESS 4D TAGS` or the Web Server, export files, 4D Write Pro documents...),
+- in 4D code, either written in the methods (Code Editor) or externalized (formulas, 4D tags files processed by `PROCESS 4D TAGS` or the Web Server, export files, 4D Write Pro documents...),
 - in the Expression areas of the Debugger and the Runtime explorer,
 - in the Property list of the Form editor for form objects: Variable or Expression field as well as various selection list box and columns expressions (Data Source, background color, style, or font color).